BastilleBSD/bastille/README.md

 ### Upgrading

-When upgrading from a previous version of bastille (e.g. 0.10.20230714 to 1.2.1.251203) you will need to update your bastille.conf
+When upgrading from a previous version of bastille (e.g. 0.10.20230714 to 1.2.1.251203) you might need to update your bastille.conf

-Be sure to read the [Breaking Changes](#breaking-changes) below.

 ```shell
 cd /usr/local/etc/bastille